open-feature/openfeature.dev/blog/2024-03-13-accouncing-web-v1.md

 While this post is focused on the Web SDK, we haven’t forgotten about mobile.
 Our friends at Spotify recently donated an initial [Kotlin](/docs/reference/technologies/client/kotlin/) and [Swift](/docs/reference/technologies/client/swift/) SDK.
-These comprise the primary technologies in the mobile space, and in concert with the web SDK, cover the majority of client platforms.
+These comprise the primary technologies in the mobile space, and in concert with the Web SDK, cover the majority of client platforms.

 Finally, OpenFeature has been hard at work defining the [OpenFeature Remote Evaluation Protocol (OFREP)](https://github.com/open-feature/protocol).
 The goal of this initiative is to standardize how feature flags can be evaluated over a network.